vtexdocs/dev-portal-content/docs/guides/Fulfillment/multilevel-omnichannel-inventory/multilevel-omnichannel- inventory-api-integration.md

 External marketplaces and connectors should follow this article's instructions to configure Multilevel Omnichannel Inventory in their marketplace architecture with VTEX.

->ℹ️ Before you start, make sure that the necessary [settings](https://developers.vtex.com/docs/guides/multilevel-omnichannel-inventory#setup-for-vtex-marketplaces) are made in the connected VTEX account, so the feature is fully operational.
+>ℹ️ Before you begin, make sure that the necessary [settings](https://developers.vtex.com/docs/guides/multilevel-omnichannel-inventory#setup-for-vtex-marketplaces) are made in the connected VTEX account, so the feature is fully operational.

 ## API integration overview